 Derek was trying to play a very battered guitar that was not really functional.
 William offered Derek his own guitar, while he played a wooden flute.
 Suddenly there was an intense and joyful musical connection that happened without words.
 It was clear that Derek could share music given the opportunity and a viable instrument – he simply needed an instrument specially made to suit his unique requirements.

 It was then that William realised that simply providing usable instruments and accessible workshops could create the opportunity for everybody and anybody to share in music making.
 This experience became the inspiration for this ground-breaking project that enables people with multiple disabilities, carers, volunteer musicians and artists, and all-comers, to make music together on an equal and inclusive basis, where there is a shared responsibility for success.
 This is fundamental to the JOS ethos.

-JOS commissioned and had made a number of inclusively designed bespoke instruments, including Derek’s guitar and wheelchair presentable marimba and zither.
+JOS has since commissioned and had made a number of inclusively designed bespoke instruments, including Derek’s guitar and wheelchair presentable marimba and zither.
 These provide access for people whose participation in playing music would otherwise be limited.

 JOS has facilitated thousands of individuals with differing needs over the last seven years and estimate 70% being from BME communities and over 30% being wheelchair users.

 Typically the professionals around marginalised people are solely employed in care provision and family members who care are offered respite away from relatives.
 JOS workshops offer a different type of interaction and connection for co-learners and staff and a collective rest for family members and carers.

 As we grow JOS are looking to pilot and roll-out workshops to other marginalised groups.
 Initially we see ‘the elderly’, ‘refugees’, ‘excluded / transitional children’ and ‘children with SEN’ as areas for potential group development, but we willing and able to undertake workshops with anybody.